-Tulane continually ensures that students are able enhance their education with the ever-expanding network of technological resources available.
+Tulane continually ensures that students are able to enhance their education with an ever-expanding network of technological resources available.

-Tulane's campus is entirely wireless and students can often be seen working on their computers outside while taking advantage of the beautiful New Orleans weather.
-For students who do not have laptop computers, there are more than 400 IBM and Mac workstations throughout campus, all of which are connected by a fiber-optic network that links every residence hall room with libraries, labs, and academic departments.
-This set-up allows students to access the university's extensive network of on-line academic resources from where ever they are on campus.
+Tulane's campus is entirely wireless, and students can often be seen working on their computers outside while taking advantage of the beautiful New Orleans weather.
+Alternatively, there are more than 400 PC and Mac workstations throughout campus, all of which are connected by a fiber-optic network that links every residence hall room with libraries, labs, and academic departments.
+This setup allows students to access the university's extensive network of online academic resources from wherever they are on campus.

-Tulane's Technology Services Department provides students with computer assistance, technology-related information and a center for repairs and upgrades.
+Tulane's Technology Services provides students with on-campus computer assistance, technology-related information, and a center for repairs and upgrades.
 Additionally, the university supplies certain software to Tulane students for download at no charge.